 Regardless, these startup fundraising rounds should come with realistic financial forecasts and outcome projections.
 Remember that nothing turns off investors more than unfeasible goals, such as gaining market share dominance in a month.
 Stick with measurable key milestones and achievements that are agreed upon beforehand.

 If you are not sure what amount is the right amount, a fundraising consultant would most definitely be a huge help during your startup fundraising rounds.
-Read more about them by checking out our
+Read more about them by checking out our guide on fundraising consultants.

 Having investors that understand your vision and can assist you in achieving it is essential.
 One that truly understands your vision and can assist you in achieving your startup’s goal and aspirations are hard to come by and might even take you a long time to find.